Lightstreamer/Lightstreamer-kafka-connector/README.md

   where `paraNameX` will be bound to the value extracted from the deserialized Kafka record through `<extraction_expression>` (written using the _Data Extraction Language_).

-To activate filtered routing, the Lighstreamer clients subscribe to a parameterized item, expressed in the form:
+To activate filtered routing, the Lightstreamer clients subscribe to a parameterized item, expressed in the form:

 ```js
 <item-prefix>-[paramName1=value2,paramName2=value2,...]